Winbobob/badsmells/README.md

 - __Bad smells detector__

     A milestone should be associated  with a list of issues, which should be completed in order to consider the milestone complete and move to the next milestone.
 If a milestone has no issues, it does not help us detect the project progress and there is no reason for its creation.
-If a project contains such milestones without any issues, we have identifies it as a bad smell.
+We have identified such milestones as 'Empty Milestone'.
 The bad smell detector can be found here [smell.rb](./features/milestones_without_issues/smell.rb).
    <br>*Criteria:*

         number of milestones with total_issues > 0